Having Beer after Prayer? Measuring Cultural Bias in Large Language Models: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Youssef Naous and Nour Allah El Senary for their help in human evaluation.
-This research is supported in part by the NSF awards IIS-2144493 and IIS-2112633, ODNI and IARPA via the HIATUS program (contract 2022-22072200004).
+The author would like to thank Youssef Naous and Nour Allah El Senary for their help in data annotation.
+The author also thanks Wissam Antoun for sharing data that facilitated our analysis on pre-training corpora.
+This research is supported in part by the NSF awards IIS-2144493 and IIS-2052498, ODNI and IARPA via the HIATUS program (contract 2022-22072200004).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.